xingzaizhailu/Learning/docker/Swarm_intro.md

 ```

 ##### Connecting to VMs with docker-machine env and docker-machine ssh
 - To set your shell to talk to a different machine like node2, simply re-run docker-machine env in the same or a different shell, then run the given command to point to node2.
 This is always specific to the current shell.
 If you change to an unconfigured shell or open a new one, you need to re-run the commands.
-Use docker-machine ls to list machines, see what state they are in, get IP addresses, and find out which one, if any, you are connected to.
-To learn more, see the Docker Machine getting started topics.
+Use `docker-machine ls` to list machines, see what state they are in, get IP addresses, and find out which one, if any, you are connected to.
 - Alternatively, you can wrap Docker commands in the form of docker-machine ssh <machine> "<command>", which logs directly into the VM but doesn’t give you immediate access to files on your local host.
-- On Mac and Linux, you can use docker-machine scp <file> <machine>:~ to copy files across machines, but Windows users need a Linux terminal emulator like Git Bash in order for this to work.
+- On Mac and Linux, you can use `docker-machine scp <file> <machine>:~` to copy files across machines, but Windows users need a Linux terminal emulator like Git Bash in order for this to work.
 This tutorial demos both docker-machine ssh and docker-machine env, since these are available on all platforms via the docker-machine CLI.

 #### Accessing your cluster
 You can access your app from the IP address of either node1 or node2.
 Run `docker-machine ls` to get your VMs’ IP addresses.
 Having connectivity trouble?